Home

 7.4 Overtime shall be distributed by shift as equitably as practicable to employees capable of performing the work in the classification and department or overtime center in which the overtime is worked.
 New overtime lists shall be established on each January 1.
 Overtime hours offered and not worked for any reason shall be counted as overtime worked for the purpose of this Section provided that overtime notice is given:

-(a) During the first five (5) hours of a shift when the over time is for the same day.
+(a) During the first five (5) hours of a shift when the overtime is for the same day.

-(b) Between 12:01 A.M. on the proceeding Thursday and the end of the first five (5) hours of the first shift on the preceding Friday, if the overtime is for Saturday or Sunday, or a holiday falling on a Monday.
+(b) Between 12:01 A.M. on the preceding Thursday and the end of the first five (5) hours of the first shift on the preceding Friday, if the overtime is for Saturday or Sunday, or a holiday falling on a Monday.

 (c) On the day before a paid holiday, if the overtime is for a holiday which does not fall in conjunction with a Saturday or Sunday.